What is microshading and how does it differ from microblading?

 Move over microblading, because there’s a new brow treatment dominating the internet – microshading.

-Last time I checked, Zendaya and Lily Collins eyebrows were still the dictionary definition of brow goals, and the trend for thicker brows is very much alive and kicking.
-So although most of us can't get to a salon RN, this is definitely one to have on your radar for when normality resumes.
+It's all about the eyes these days with people investing in everything from the best eyeliners to the coolest eyeshadow palettes.
+The last time I checked, Zendaya and Lily Collins' eyebrows were still the dictionary definition of brow goals, and the trend for thicker brows is very much alive and kicking.
+So even if you can't get to a salon RN, this is definitely one to have on your radar for when normality resumes.

 What is microshading?